 This alternative positions OPG to be ready to refurbish the Darlington Units as early as the fall of 2015, if required, or as late as October 2016.
 This alternative maximises the value of the Darlington units to OPG if the current nominal life of the units is achieved (210,000 EFPH).
 It effectively minimizes the risk of "idle time" on the later units, while forsaking some of the life of the earlier units in order to maximise value.
 It also positions OPG to be able to potentially start the units as early as 2015, if work programs proceed more expeditiously than planned.
 Efforts are being made to advance planning and infrastructure development activities to increase the project's flexibility in starting the refurbishment as much as one-year earlier (October 2015 vs. October 2016).
-This partially mitigates concerns that the pressure tubes in the Darlington units may not remain fit-for-service until their current nominal lives and may need to be refurbished earlier.
-Currently there is only a medium level of confidence that the nominal lives of the Darlington units will be achieved.
+This partially mitigates concerns that the pressure tubes in the Darlington units may not remain fit-for-service until their current nominal lives of the Darlington units will be achieved.
 OPG has launched the Fuel Channel Life Management Project in conjunction with industry partners in order to increase its confidence in the pressure tube life of the Darlington units.